ethan-t/ploi-lang/README.md

 ## Synopsis

 Ploi is a programming language based on [Build Your Own Lisp](http://buildyourownlisp.com/).
 Ploi, my take on BYOL, has elements that make it more readable and approachable to non-Lisp programmers (Like me!).
-It uses Python-style lists, and has a minimal set of builtins, so most functionality comes from the standard library, which ~~steals~~ borrows functions from the Haskell Prelude.
+It uses Python-style lists, and has a minimal set of builtins, so most functionality comes from the standard library, which takes functions from the Haskell Prelude.

 ## Code Example